codesandbox/codesandbox-importers/packages/cli/README.md

 ## Future features

-* Upload public assets to CodeSandbox
-* Add more supported templates
-* Create a live connection with CodeSandbox using websockets so you can use your local editor
+- Create a live connection with CodeSandbox using websockets so you can use your local editor

 ## Current limitations

-* You need to be signed in to deploy, this is to prevent abuse
+- You need to be signed in to deploy, this is to prevent abuse
-* You can only deploy `create-react-app` templates

 ## Inspiration